Ibanez Iceman: Ibanez Fireman

 In 2009, the Iceman was remodeled by Paul Gilbert using Photoshop, by flipping the body of the Iceman over.
-Since the cutout was on the other side, they added another cutout that was a bit smaller than the trademark Iceman stalk.
+Since the cutout was on the other side, Gilbert added another cutout that was a bit smaller than the trademark Iceman stalk.
 There were two designs; both of a natural wood finish, one with mahogany with a cherry fret-board and another with korina wood.

 Paul Gilbert's model was released at a 2009 Guitar show as the "Ibanez Fireman", with a set 3-piece korina/bubinga neck, 22 frets, and a 24-3/4" scale length.
 It also contained a fixed Gibraltar II bridge, (with a Quick Charge tailpeice) and Dimarzio Area 67 hum-cancelling single coil pickups.
 It comes with a hard Ibanez case, (authenticated by Paul Gilbert) and additional accessories, limited edition.
 Paul Gilbert also notes in interviews that a fan submitted the idea for the name: "At first, I called it the 'Reverse Iceman', but a fan wrote to me and suggested the 'Ibanez Fireman', and since fire is the opposite of ice, that’s what we ended up calling it."